Experimental demonstration of entanglement pumping with bosonic logical qubits: Entanglement pumping

 where $\ket{g}$ and $\ket{e}$ represent the ground and excited states of the communication qubits, and $\ket{0}$ stands for the vacuum state of cavity $S_2$.
 For the re-entanglement gate, when $S_1$ and $S_3$ are encoded in $\{\ket{0},\ket{1}\}$, the constraints become

 It is worth noting that for both of the above gates, the drives are applied only to the modes $Y_1$, $S_2$, and $Y_2$.
 Therefore, we can truncate $S_1$ and $S_3$ to the first two levels.
-As a result, the dimension of the time evolution operators become 16 times the original size, which is acceptable in numerical computation.
+As a result, the dimension of the time evolution operators becomes 16 times the original size, which is acceptable in numerical computation.
 However, for binomial encoding, the truncation extends to the first five energy levels, and the computational dimension increases to 625 times the original size, which is unacceptable.
-Therefore, we employ the echoed cavity-induced phase (CIP) gate to realize re-entanglement gate for the entangled logical qubits (ELQ) in the storage cavities, as described in the main text.
+Therefore, we employ the echoed cavity-induced phase (CIP) gate to realize the re-entanglement gate for the entangled logical qubits (ELQ) in the storage cavities, as described in the main text.

-As for the CNOT gates and the local operations, both of them only involve two modes: $S_{1(3)}$ and $Y_{1(2)}$.
+For the CNOT gates and the local operations, both involve only two modes: $S_{1(3)}$ and $Y_{1(2)}$.
 Therefore, they can be relatively easily optimized.
 For simplicity, we have combined these two operations into a single unitary for optimization, which can be expressed as $U=U_\mathrm{local}U_\mathrm{CNOT}$.

+{Since we cannot directly measure the cavity, we also employ optimized pulses in the process of state tomography.
+To perform the state tomography, we first apply the decoding pulses to the storage cavity $S_{1(3)}$ and the corresponding control qubit $I_{1(2)}$.
+The conditions for optimization are:

+where for a physical qubit encoding $\ket{0_L}=\ket{0}$, $\ket{1_L}=\ket{1}$, and for a logical qubit encoding $\ket{0_L}=(\ket{0}+\ket{4})/\sqrt{2}$, $\ket{1_L}=\ket{2}$.
+After applying these pulses, the quantum information is decoded from cavities to control qubits.
+Then, we utilize single-qubit rotations and measurements to obtain the density matrix of the state from the control qubits.}